sudheersuri/Nodejs_CRUD/README.md

 2) Download the files, go to activitydb.js file
 3) In function connect_to_database(), give your database details and save it.
 4) give your table name in queries respectively
-5) once all changes are done , fire up the server and type http://localhost:3000/
+5) once all changes are done , fire up the server and go to http://localhost:3000/